 Believe it or not, a gap year during college could look great on your resume.
 Gap years can be used for interning or working for a company in line with your future profession, or volunteering and learning valuable skills a future employer would be impressed by.
 Using your gap year during college the right way can open up a number of doors for yourself.
 In fact, it is not always possible to pursue these opportunities if you are committed to four (or more) straight years of schooling.

 Cons to Taking a Gap Year During College

 When you take a gap year during college, you’re pushing your degree off an extra year.
-While in the grand scheme of things, 12 months is not going to make or break your future, how you utilize that 12 months has the potential to set you up for success, or failure.
+While in the grand scheme of things, 12 months is not going to make or break your future, how you utilize that 12 months has the potential to set you up for success or failure.

 Depending on how you spend your gap year, it could come with a hefty price tag.
 If you plan to travel, be sure to map out your plan before you commit to a gap year to be sure you can afford it.
-If money is already a concern, know that a gap year is not just for the wealthy and it’s not just about travel abroad.
+If money is already a concern, know that a gap year is not just for the wealthy, and it’s not just about traveling abroad.
 One can explore possible careers through internships or even spend a year volunteering.

 How Morgan Guidance Can Help

 Taking a gap year during college gives a student time to be reenergized and come back ready to take on the responsibilities required of a successful college student.
 For students who struggle with organization, anxiety or depression, a gap year can include therapeutic support that targets areas of struggle so a student can return to academic studies refreshed and with new skills, prepared for success like never before.